-Receiving customer feedback.
-Collecting customer feedback is another major function under customer service.
+Collecting customer feedback is another major function of customer service.
 The collected information can be used to improve the products or services the company provides.
 This function is often done alongside customer support.
 At the same time, it can also be carried out as an after-sales support routine, where the customer service team calls up the customer and asks for direct feedback after the client has purchased the product or service.

-Getting customer feedback allows the company to be proactive when it comes to identifying its shortcomings and addressing them.
+Getting customer feedback allows the company to be proactive in identifying its shortcomings and addressing them.
 It’s useful in identifying and pinpointing issues such as workflow bottlenecks, problem employees, or quality control issues that may have been missed or ignored.
 It allows the company to refine its products and services, as well as dramatically decrease causes of customer dissatisfaction.

-While it’s generally recommended that all companies indulge in this specific function, startups and smaller businesses, more than the others, can benefit greatly from it.
-This is because this function allows them to find out their weaknesses and immediately resolve them before the said weaknesses hamper their growth.
+While it’s generally recommended that all companies indulge in this specific function, startups and smaller businesses, more than others, can benefit greatly from it.
+This is because this function allows them to find out their weaknesses and immediately resolve them before they hamper their growth.

 - Recommending a different product or service if the customer’s first choice seems to be unfit for their needs or demands